dearhive/MashShare/README.md

 If you find an issue, let us know [here](https://github.com/mashshare/Mashshare/issues?state=open)!

 ## Support ##
-This is a developer's portal for Mashshare and should _not_ be used for support.
+This is a developer's portal for MashShare and should _not_ be used for support.
 Please visit the [support forums](https://www.mashshare.net/support).

 ## Contributions ##
-Anyone is welcome to contribute to Mashshare.
+Anyone is welcome to contribute to MashShare.
 Please read the [guidelines for contributing](https://github.com/mashshare/Mashshare/blob/master/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute: